-In this long process many debates have been running between Commission and chemical industry, sometimes ending in a compromise and sometimes industry going to Court.
-On the moment around 60 cases are running in European Court.
+In this long process, many debates have been running between Commission and the chemical industry, sometimes ending in a compromise and sometimes industry going to Court.
+At the moment around 60 cases are running in European Court.
 One of the compromises is Resubmission.
 On several dozens of substances Commission felt the dossiers were incomplete and they had to propose a non-inclusion.
 Industry disagreed and threatened with court cases.
 The compromise was industry gets a second chance to deliver a more complete dossier while their substances could stay on the market for an additional 3 or 4 years.
 It is a ‘fast track’ procedure with a limited dossier.

 This loophole construction turned unfortunately in a big ‘hole’ when industry applied for more than 80 substances, also applications for substances who were regarded as being without chance of getting an inclusion.
-Many companies jumped of this train of this ‘fast track’ procedure hoping for a mild evaluation or hoping to put pressure on Commission through member states if farmers might be interested to get a banned substance back.
+Many companies jumped off this train of this ‘fast track’ procedure hoping for a mild evaluation or hoping to put pressure on Commission through member states if farmers might be interested to get a banned substance back.
 1,3-Dichlorpropene and Methylbromide being examples of chemicals where time is wasted.

-In the world of agriculture loopholes and backdoors are major routes for allowing use of pesticides.
-A provision in Directive 91/414 allows use of illegal pesticides for 120 days (Art.8.2) in case of emergency.
+In the world of agriculture loopholes and backdoors are major routes for allowing the use of pesticides.
+A provision in Directive 91/414 allows the use of illegal pesticides for 120 days (Art.8.2) in case of emergency.
 The use of this provision recently exploded when Member States massively started copying this ‘innovation’ of a few Member States.

 Additionally “essential use” is used when a substance is banned but Member States like to keep it on the market.
-This construction is also used in some member states allowing ‘essential use” for minor crops when industry doesn’t want to pay for an authorisation for a minor crops.
-Provisional use is another loophole, allowing Member States to use an entire new pesticide while it is not yet approved in Europe, on condition the dossier of applicant is complete.
+This construction is also used in some member states allowing ‘essential use” for minor crops when the industry doesn’t want to pay for authorisation for minor crops.
+Provisional use is another loophole, allowing Member States to use an entire new pesticide while it is not yet approved in Europe, on condition the dossier of the applicant is complete.